aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2020-03-12-Trust-Region-Policy-Optimization.md

 This is our constrained problem.
 However, solving it accurately would be quite expensive.
 So we use our old friend from mathematics - the [**Taylor Polynomial approximation**](https://brilliant.org/wiki/taylor-series-approximation/).

-This makes sense because we just need to approximate the surrogate advantage locally near our current policy parameter $\theta_k$.
-And Taylor Polynomials are a very good tool to approximate a function around a particular point in some interval using just polynomial terms, which are a lot easier to deal with as compared to other functions.
+This makes sense because we just need to approximate the surrogate advantage *locally* near our current policy parameter $\theta_k$, and Taylor Polynomials are a very good tool to approximate a function around a particular point in some interval using just polynomial terms, which are a lot easier to deal with as compared to other functions.
 So we use the Taylor series to expand the Surrogate advantage and the KL-divergence term.

 <p align="center"><img src="/assets/taylor.jpeg"/ alt="Taylor polynomial approximation"></p>

-The first term of $L$ is obviously $0$, as it has been proved that for very small policy changes, the difference between the reward functions is close to $L$.
+The first term of $L$ is obviously $0$, as for very small policy changes i.e., the state distribution under the two policies are very similar, the difference between the reward functions is close to $L$.
 Hence for the same policies it is $0$.

 Coming to the first term for KL-divergence.
-It is $0$ because the divergence between the same policies is $0$.
-The second term is $0$ as if we look at the equation for KL-divergence and differentiate it with respect to $\theta$, it will cancel out the Integration and we will be left with $\log(\pi_{curr}/\pi_{old})$, and putting $\pi_{curr}=\pi_{old}$ gives us $\log(1)$ which is $0$.
+It is $0$ because the divergence between the same policy distributions is $0$.
+The second term is $0$ as if we look at the equation for KL-divergence and differentiate it with respect to $\theta$, it will cancel out the Integral and we will be left with $\log(\pi_{curr}/\pi_{old})$, and putting $\pi_{curr}=\pi_{old}$ gives us $\log(1)$ which is $0$.

 Finally, after canceling out all other smaller terms, we approximate our problem as following -